-Stephanie writes and speaks regularly about issues facing government contractors, including, most recently the contractor vaccine mandate.
+Stephanie writes and speaks regularly about issues facing government contractors, including, most recently, inflation relief and COVID-19 claims.
 In 2018, Stephanie co-authored the chapter “History and Development of Suspension and Debarment” in The Practitioner’s Guide to Suspension and Debarment, Fourth Edition (ABA Book Publishing, 2018).

 Stephanie previously served as a law clerk to Judge Victor J. Wolski on the U.S. Court of Federal Claims in Washington, D.C.
 She also worked as a summer associate at the GAO.
 While in law school, she was an editor of the Harvard Journal on Legislation.